For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. The interest rates are crippling

 The interest rates that come with payday loans are enough to make you weep.
-Several payday lenders charge APRs that are well into the 1,000% range (we're not even joking).
+Some payday lenders charge APRs that are well into the 1,250% range.

 APR (Annual Percentage Rate) is the interest rate that you would pay over a year.
 While you might think that borrowing money for a short space of time means you won't be charged much interest, this isn't the case.